 World War II Veteran, Father, Pilot, Businessman, Inventor, Philanthropist, Ellis Hallman, died Sunday, November 15, 2020 at the Lebanon Veteran's Home where he had been a resident since 2017.

-To plant a memorial tree in honor of Ellis Alfred Hallman, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ellis Alfred Hallman, please visit our Heartfelt Sympathies Store.

 He began his life in Payette, Idaho in 1924, the third child of Alfred and Maud Hallman.
 Growing up, he excelled in high school band playing the baritone.
 He carried on the enjoyment of playing it during his middle years in both the Shriner's and the Elks band.

 Hands on projects were his forte.
 As a young person, he and a friend created their own two-way phone by stringing a wire across a neighbor's property.
 The inventive spirit was alive and well in Ellis even in his early teens.
 One time he came up with the idea of gluing large horse flies onto small balsa wood airplanes he had built, and the result was bug-powered planes buzzing all around the house.

 When World War II was raging, Ellis enlisted in the Army Air Corps reaching the rank of Sargent.
 He became an airplane mechanic and a crew chief for P47 airplanes.
 He was very proud that every plane he maintained returned safely to the landing field on the island of IeShima in the South Pacific.

 Just before leaving for duty, Ellis married Lois Georgeson in 1945.
 When he returned home the couple began their family completing it with 4 children: Jim in 1947, Stu in 1949, Barbara in 1951 and Steve in 1955.
 The family moved to Lebanon in 1950 for Ellis to manage the Lebanon airport.
 Later, he owned Ellis Body & Paint Shop & tow truck business.